Tufts Medical Center: History

+Floating hospital

 Tufts Medical Center's origins date back to 1796 when the Boston Dispensary was established as the first permanent medical facility in New England and one of the first in the United States.
 Modeled after a similar dispensary in London, the Boston Dispensary's mission was to provide subscription based, free medical care to the city's "worthy poor" in their homes.
 Early donors included Samuel Adams and Paul Revere.

 In 1894, the Boston Floating Hospital for Children was established by Rev. Rufus Tobey.
 The first ship, the Clifford, was lost in a fire on June 1, 1927.
 After this, the floating hospital relocated to shore and became a permanent part of the Tufts Medical Center campus.

 At the time there was little medical help for the many, often fatal, childhood illness that befell infants and small children.
 Because many people believed in the cleansing and therapeutic qualities of sea air to improve health, Tobey thought that sending the sick children out onto Boston Harbor on a boat and having them be seen by a doctor would be very beneficial.
 The enterprise was successful from the start and for the next 33 years, two successive ships were home to the hospital for children in Boston Harbor.
 In 1931, after the second Floating Hospital ship was destroyed in a fire, the hospital was relocated to two successive buildings onshore.

 The hospital's name has evolved over the years.
 The well known name of New England Medical Center was established in 1930 as a result of a union of the Boston Dispensary, the Boston Floating Hospital for Children and the Pratt Diagnostic Clinic.
 Tufts University School of Medicine joined as an affiliate.
 In 1968 it was renamed Tufts-New England Medical Center (Tufts-NEMC) to reflect the growing relationship between the hospital and the medical school.
 The affiliation agreement they adopted still stands.
 The name was shortened to Tufts Medical Center on March 4, 2008.